 Sierra Leone shares borders with Guinea and Liberia, which can pose security concerns.
 Travellers visiting border areas should seek local advice and keep informed of political developments.

 Traffic accidents are a significant hazard in Sierra Leone and road users should exercise extreme care.
 A major road construction and repair programme is underway across the country, but road conditions are generally poor, including in Freetown, and worsen during the rainy season from May to October as heavy rains damage road surfaces and create large potholes.
-Most roads have no street lighting or painted markings. , A four wheel drive vehicle is recommended and outside of Freetown, travel outside of daylight hours should be avoided.
+Most roads have no street lighting or painted markings.
+A four wheel drive vehicle is recommended and outside of Freetown, travel outside of daylight hours should be avoided.
+Travellers should take extra care in looking both ways even when crossing one way streets as it is not unusual for cars/motorbikes to drive on the wrong side of the road.

-Makeshift roadblocks are commonly seen on rural roads, often manned by children and youths, requesting or demanding payment from travellers using the road.
-Travellers are advised that the private taxis, motorbike taxis or “poda-podas” (mini buses) available for public transport can be hazardous.
+Makeshift roadblocks are sometimes seen on rural roads, often manned by children and youths, requesting payment from travellers using the road.
+Travellers are advised that the private taxis, “ocadas” (motorbike taxis) or “poda-podas” (mini buses) available for public transport can be hazardous.
 Vehicle maintenance and driving standards can be very poor and vehicles are often overcrowded.

 Irish citizens are strongly advised to take out comprehensive travel insurance, including medical insurance which will cover all overseas medical costs including medical evacuations, before travelling.
-You should check any exclusions and ensure that your policy will cover all the activities which you plan to undertake.
-You should contact your insurance company immediately if you are referred to a medical facility for treatment.
+Policies should be checked to ensure they cover all planned activities.
+If referred to a medical facility for treatment the insurance company should be contacted immediately.
 Travellers should note that the Irish government does not provide funds for emergency medical repatriation or repatriation of remains.

 Prior to visiting to Sierra Leone, visitors should consult a doctor about necessary vaccinations and precautions.
 The yellow fever vaccination is an entry requirement for the country and a yellow fever vaccination certificate will be requested by border control on arrival in Sierra Leone.
-Malaria, including cerebral malaria which can be fatal within 72 hours, is endemic in the country and the use of a malaria prophylaxis is strongly recommended, together with other precautions such as using insect repellent and keeping limbs covered at night.
+Malaria, including cerebral malaria which can be fatal within 72 hours, is endemic in the country and the use of a malaria prophylaxis is strongly recommended, together with other precautions such as using insect repellent, keeping limbs covered at night and sleeping under a mosquito net.
 Travellers should also bring sufficient malaria treatment for the duration of their visit.
-Cholera and other water-borne diseases such as diarrhoea, giardia, dysentery and typhoid are also very common, so travellers should drink and brush their teeth with bottled water only, and avoid eating uncooked vegetables, salads, seafoods and meats.
-Other diseases including but not limited to, rabies, HIV, hepatitis A and B, meningitis, polio and Lassa fever are also present in some parts of Sierra Leone and can also pose a risk.
+Cholera and other water-borne diseases such as diarrhoea, giardia, dysentery and typhoid are also common, so travellers should drink and brush their teeth with bottled water only, and avoid eating uncooked foods.
+Other diseases including but not limited to rabies, HIV, hepatitis A and B, meningitis, polio and Lassa fever are also present in some parts of Sierra Leone.

 The availability and quality of medical services in Sierra Leone is poor, and generally only basic care can be obtained.
 Irish citizens in need of treatment may be asked to pay up front.
-Emergency services in Freetown, currently reached by dialling 112 or 900 from a Sierra Leone mobile phone network, are unreliable, and there are no emergency services outside the capital.
+Emergency services in Freetown are unreliable, and there are no emergency services outside the capital.
+While some medications can be obtained in Freetown it is advisable to bring your own basic supplies such as antihistamines, immodium, motilium, oral rehydration salts and antibacterial wipes.
+It is also advisable to bring a supply of strong mosquito repellent, sun cream and after sun.

-Irish citizens with pre-existing medical conditions or underlying health concerns are discouraged from visiting Sierra Leone.
-Should you choose to travel, you should bring with you sufficient medication for the duration of your visit, as it may not be possible to obtain appropriate drugs or treatment in the country.
+Irish citizens with pre-existing medical conditions or underlying health concerns may wish to be particularly cautious when deciding whether or not to visit Sierra Leone.
+Visitors should bring sufficient medication for the duration of their visit, as it may not be possible to obtain appropriate drugs or treatment in the country.

 Crime levels in Sierra Leone are generally low and the greatest risk to short-term visitors to the country is petty crime such as pick-pocketing.
 However muggings and assaults can also occur.
-The risk of such thefts and muggings increases further in the period around Christmas, from November until the New Year.
+The risk of such thefts and muggings increases in the period around Christmas, from November until the New Year.
 Travellers are advised to exercise the normal precautions and to take particular care when in large crowds or when out at night, especially in central Freetown or in the beach area, or at bars or nightclubs.
-Avoid carrying valuables or large sums of cash in public.
+Carrying valuables or large sums of cash in public should be avoided.
 Concerts and sporting events at the national stadium are often overcrowded and unsafe, and pick-pocketing is common.
 Visitors should ensure that their accommodation and vehicles are well secured, with locked doors and windows at all times.

 Business fraud against foreigners is also a problem.
 Business people considering making an investment or entering into a contract are advised to carefully research the individual or company concerned before making any commitments.
 Particular caution should be exercised when the business opportunity is the result of unsolicited contact or promises rapid financial gain.